 There are just over 30,000 livestock farmers in the Netherlands. €32 billion (4 percent of GDP) works out to around €1 million per farm.

-The government expects 11,000 farmers will need to quit and another 17,000 will need to reduce ammonia emissions by 12 to 58 percent.
+The government expects 11,000 farmers will need to quit and 17,000 will need to reduce ammonia emissions by 12 to 58 percent.

 4. Why would the Netherlands put global food supplies at risk?

 Why indeed.
-If the best answer you think of is that all the experts, civil servants and politicians who have been working on this issue for the last three years, and in some cases longer, are idiots — which is essentially what One America News, the New York Post, Brendan O’Neill of Spiked and Samuel Dutschmann of The Spectator are saying — you haven’t dug deep enough.
+If the best answer you think of is that all the scientists, civil servants and politicians who have been working on this issue for the last three years, and in some cases longer, are idiots — which is essentially what One America News, the New York Post, Brendan O’Neill of Spiked and Samuel Dutschmann of The Spectator are saying — you haven’t dug deep enough.

 The Netherlands produces 6 percent of the world’s food.
 It is not, as One America News claims, the world’s second-largest producer of food.
 It is the second-largest exporter of agricultural goods.

 That includes nonfood: 9 percent of Dutch agricultural exports are flowers and bulbs.